 Given that the market is still small, most galleries don’t specialize in a single art movement or time period, instead carrying works across a range of styles.
-They have regular exhibits throughout the year—mainly between September and June, with free admission—and there are also local art fairs, which bring together the key players.
+Budapest's galleries host regular exhibits throughout the year—mainly between September and June, with free admission—and there are also local art fairs that bring together the key players.
 By far the most famous is Art Market Budapest, a fall event attended by hundreds of Hungarian and international galleries.
 Art Capital, usually in June, takes place in the charming city of Szentendre, known for its artist communities.
 The OFF-Biennale is a grass-roots initiative, also featuring smaller galleries from outside Budapest.
 Budapest Art Week, in the spring, presents both museums and gallery exhibits.

 Note that most galleries in Budapest are closed on Mondays and on the weekend.
 It’s best to give them a heads-up before you go, even if it's during open hours (see contact details below).
 All of the galleries listed below are used to international visitors—usually there are English wall texts and the staff will speak English.

 The Top 12

 #1 - acb Galéria (location; Tuesday to Friday 2 p.m. to 6 p.m.): Once you find the nondescript entrance, saunter through the atmospheric pre-war courtyard to get to acb, Budapest’s leading gallery (fun fact: Eugene Wigner, Nobel-winning physicist, grew up in this building).
 They specialize in the Hungarian neo avant-garde (1960s and ‘70s), having contributed to foreign shows on the topic, most recently Elizabeth Dee’s highly praised exhibit in New York City.
 Acb's artists include internationally-known figures such as Katalin Ladik, one of the performance artists at documenta 14, Imre Bak, an abstract painter with works at the Tate, and Gyula Várnai, who represented Hungary at the 2017 Venice Biennale.

 #5 - Deák Erika Galéria (location; Wednesday to Friday 12 p.m. to 6 p.m., Saturday 11 a.m. to 4 p.m.): Hiding near Andrássy Avenue, Deák Erika Galéria works with Central European artists within traditional disciplines like painting and sculpture.
 Among others, they represent the increasingly-well-known Attila Szűcs, the radically abstract Márton Nemes, and op-art artist József Bullás.